xk3rn3lp4n1c/hacktopia/README.md

 # Hacktopia Frontend

-Welcome to the frontend repository for Hacktopia, a platform designed to [brief description of what Hacktopia does].
+Welcome to the frontend repository for Hacktopia.

 ## Features